benderstwin/PlexGuide-Community/apps/telegraf_how_to.md

 #####  HOW TO SET UP TELEGRAF ON PLEXGUIDE  #####

+Do all of the following as root, or sudo

 1. Create the directory /opt/appdata/telegraf
     ```mkdir /opt/appdata/telegraf```

 2. Change to the telegraf directory and download config
     ```cd /opt/appdata/telegraf```
+    and
     ```wget https://raw.githubusercontent.com/benderstwin/PlexGuide-Community/v8.4/apps/telegraf.conf```

 3.  change to the mycontainers directory and download template
     ```cd /opt/mycontainers```
+    and
     ```wget https://raw.githubusercontent.com/benderstwin/PlexGuide-Community/v8.4/apps/bender-telegraf.yml```

 4.  edit the telegraf.conf to add your influxdb username and password